- A

 Joint Pain?
 Enjoy Pain Free Movement With Natural Arthritis Fighters!

-Ten years ago if anyone had suggested that arthritis could be stopped or even reversed by a nutritional supplement, they would have been laughed out of the building.
-But just a year ago, an exciting breakthrough study published in The Lancet, one of the world's most prestigious medical journals, not only contradicted the conventional wisdom, it utterly destroyed it.
+Some years ago if anyone had suggested that joint pain could be stopped or even reversed by a nutritional supplement, they would have been laughed out of the building.
+But an exciting breakthrough study published in The Lancet, one of the world’s most prestigious medical journals, not only contradicted the conventional wisdom, it utterly destroyed it.

 Well, the evidence showing that this supplement-glucosamine sulfate-is effective in combating osteoarthritis continues to build.
 Nine medical centers around the country are currently participating in the National Institutes of Health (NIH) four-year study- the biggest study ever on glucosamine and chondroitin sulfate-which is targeted at the treatment of osteoarthritis of the knee.
 And based on past studies, we're sure the outcome will be positive.